abhinav1singhal/abhinav1singhal/README.md

-- 👋 Hi, I’m @abhinav1singhal
+- 👋 Hi, I’m @abhinav1singhal with over 20 years of experience in software engineering.
+Currently working as a engineering manager.
 - 👀 I’m interested in exploring technology and share my learning to the world
 - 🌱 I’m currently learning AI ML Rag systems, using llama-index, vector db, Gemini developer api
 - 💞️ I’m looking to collaborate on event driven microservice and redis caching